-Elétrica).
-QA/QC procedures to The uncertainty level of the data is low, and the equipment will be regularly be applied: calibrated (see section B.7.2).
+and procedures to be the Electricity Trade Chamber (CCEE - Câmara de Comercialização de Energia applied: Elétrica) through the SCDE system.
+QA/QC procedures to The uncertainty level of the data is $+/-0.2\%$, and the equipment will be be applied: calibrated every two years (see section B.7.2).
 Any comment: This data will be used to calculate the emission reductions obtained through the project activity.
-Data will be archived electronically until two years after finishing the crediting period.
+Data will be archived electronically for a minimum of two years after the end of the crediting period or the last issuance of CERs for this project activity, whichever occurs later.